MikeTaylor/firefly/doc/folio-app-metadata.md

 ### What exactly does this file represent?

-The FOLIO App Metadata file represents metadata for an app, yes, but what exactly is included in an app?
+The FOLIO App Metadata file represents metadata for an app, yes -- and [potentially also for a platform](fam-files-for-platforms.md) -- but what exactly is included in an app?
 For the model app, Harvester Admin, the answer is simple: it's the `ui-harvester-admin` Stripes package and the `mod-harvester-admin` backend package.
 But there are more complex cases.
 For example, the ERM app potentially includes multiple Stripes packages (Agreements, eHoldings, ERM Comparisons, eUsage?), some of them optional, each with different backend requirements, some of them with optional or mandatory plugins and perhaps other requirements.
 We want the generality of the FAM file to be able to represent such requirements.

 For now, we will limit ourselves to the simple case, but we need to remain aware of more complex ones.